mattva01/schooltool/README.txt

 Installing and Configuring with Distutils (optional)
 ----------------------------------------------------

+WARNING: distutils does not yet take care of removing old packages or ensuring that dependencies are correct.
+If you don't know how to resolve these issues manually, you should probably use one of the packages or run SchoolBell from an unpacked tarball/subversion checkout.

 It is possible to install SchoolBell using python distutils.
 To do this, you have to use one of the distributed tarballs/zipfiles, which you unpack in a directory with the tools appropriate to your OS.

-First, it is necessary to install the version of Zope included with the tarballs, this can be done by running
+First run the tests from the tarball to make sure all dependencies are installed and everything is ok (you may need to add the location of the Zope modules to the python path):

+test.py -uf

-python setup.py install
+Then install with:

-from the Zope3/ directory included with the SchoolBell distribution.
-From the top level directory of an unpacked SchoolBell tarball/zipfile SchoolBell can be installed with:

 python setup.py install